On Linear Learning with Manycore Processors: Problem Statement Background

 \subsection{Duality-gap based coordinate selection}

-A particular measure of coordinate-wise importance that we will adopt in our method, is the coordinate-wise duality gap certificate proposed by \citet{NIPS2017_7013}.
+A particular measure of coordinate-wise importance that we will adopt in this paper, is the coordinate-wise duality gap certificate proposed in~\citet{NIPS2017_7013}.
 The authors have shown that choosing model parameters to update based on their contribution to the duality gap provides faster convergence than random selection and classical importance sampling~\cite{pmlr-v37-zhaoa15}.

-Let $g_i^\ast$ denote the convex conjugates of $g_i$.
-Then, the duality gap (see \cite{Boyd:2004uz}) of our objective \eqref{eq:obj} can be determined as
+To define the duality gap measure we denote the convex conjugates of $g_i$ by $g_i^\ast$, defined as $g_i^\ast(v) := \max_v v u-g_i(u)$.
+Then, the duality gap (see \cite{Boyd:2004uz}) of our objective \eqref{eq:obj} can be written as

 where the model vector $\alphav, \bf w$ are related through the primal-dual mapping ${\bf w} := \nabla f(D {\boldsymbol \alpha})$.
-Importantly, knowing the parameters ${\alphav}; \bf w$, it is possible to calculate the duality gap values \eqref{eq:gap} for every $i\in[n]$ independently and thus in parallel.
-In our implementation, we introduce the shared vector $\vv = D \alphav$ from which ${\bf w}$ can be computed using a simple linear transformation for many problems of interest.
+Importantly, knowing the parameters ${\alphav}$ and $ \bf w$, it is possible to calculate the duality gap values \eqref{eq:gap} for every $i\in[n]$ independently and thus in parallel.
+In our implementation, we introduce the auxiliary vector $\vv = D \alphav$ from which ${\bf w}$ can be computed using a simple linear transformation for many problems of interest.